Chromodoris sp e006

 juvenile.
 The dorsum does not turn deep orange red until the animal is larger.

-The individual in the three photos
+The individual in the two photos

 below was found under dead coral on a Kwajalein Atoll lagoon reef on 28 September